valaises/pdf-chat/README.md

 4. **Query Phase**:
    - User calls tools-execute with given messages in OpenAI format
    - IF messages (after latest user message) contain unanswered tool calls, tools are executed: list_documents or search_in_doc
-   - After tools are validated, then executed, returning tool answer messages in output
+   - After tools are validated, and then executed, returning tool answer messages in output

 ### Status Tracking